 It shall be the responsibility of the licensee to examine the proper identification of each patron to ascertain that such patron is 21 years of age or older.
-The prohibitions of sections 6-11 and 6-12 of the Code shall not apply with respect to the sale of alcoholic beverages by a person when such person has been furnished with proper identification showing the alcohol beverage is to be sold to a person who is 21 years of age or older.
+The prohibitions of sections 6-12 and 6-13 of the Code shall not apply with respect to the sale of alcoholic beverages by a person when such person has been furnished with proper identification showing the alcohol beverage is to be sold to a person who is 21 years of age or older.

-(Ord.
-No. 02-19, § 4, 8-5-2002)

 Sec.
-6-36.
+6-33.
 Rebuttable presumptions.